Antelope Canyon Ultra Marathons

 Trail Half Marathon

-The Half Marathon will begin at 8:00am and runs around the slickrock formation that the starting line is next to, then links up onto the Page Rim trail and does a single loop.
-It then returns to the starting line via the more direct route that the other race distances will use to get up onto the mesa.
+The Half Marathon will begin at 8:00am and runs around the slickrock formation that the starting line is next to, then links up onto the Page Rim trail and does a single loop before returning to the starting line.

 Map & Elevation Profile

-The 55K will begin at 7:00am and will run directly to Slickrock Aid station and then out to Horseshoe Bend and Waterholes Canyon and finishes out with a lap on the Page Rim trail.
+The 55K will begin at 7:00am and will run directly to Slickrock Aid station and then out to Horseshoe Bend.
+Runners will then head on to Waterholes Canyon with a slow, steep descent into the canyon, and finish out with a lap on the Page Rim trail.

 *Note: The 55K does not pass through Upper Antelope Canyon.
 It does pass through Waterholes slot canyon.
 Only the 100 mile and 50 mile courses run through Upper Antelope Canyon.